Bracco Italiano Breed Summary

 |Other Names||Bracco, Italian Pointer, Italian Pointing Dog|

 Bracco Italiano's are known for their affectionate and loyal natures towards their ‘hooman’ families.
 Though they may seem large, they are truly big, friendly giants.
 They are also excellent pets to have with kids, due to their calm and gentle ways.
-However, they can also be extremely stubborn characters, so to avoid this behaviour, they will need to be trained as soon as possible, to lessen their slightly negative traits.
+However, they can also be extremely stubborn characters, so to avoid this behavior, they will need to be trained as soon as possible, to lessen their slightly negative traits.
 However, once they are trained and socialized correctly, they are able to live with other animals and will make lovely pets.

-These distinguished looking fellows are a fairly old breed and thought to have dated back to the 4th and 5th centuries, recognised as a breed exclusive to Italy up until the Middle Ages.
+These distinguished looking fellows are a fairly old breed and thought to have dated back to the 4th and 5th centuries, recognized as a breed exclusive to Italy up until the Middle Ages.
 They were originally bred by wealthy families and only ever offered up as gifts to foreign royals, making them a highly sought-after breed.
 During the Renaissance was when these dogs truly peaked, becoming a hugely popular choice of pointing dog with Aristocracy in Italy.
 Although numbers fell dramatically during the 19th century, one breed enthusiast, Ferdinand Delour de Ferrabouc, managed to save them from extinction.
 Bracco Italiano's were first introduced to the UK in 1988 and the first dog was released from quarantine in 1989, to avoid any contaminated dogs coming into the UK.
 Since then, they have slowly grown in popularity, although anyone wanting to adopt one would need to add themselves to a waiting list and there are only a few registered pups per year!